minhaz725/movie-listing-app/README.md

 The application should now be running on http://localhost:10000/movie-listing-app/api/v1

+## Pre Populate
+As the project got volatile data, added a property movies.populate in app properties, if it's set true, then you will get some sample movie data already populated.

 ## API Documentation
 For detailed API documentation, please visit the [Swagger API Documentation](http://localhost:10000/movie-listing-app/api/v1/swagger-ui/index.html#/).